jasperan/data-in-ai-revolution/README.md

 ### Prerequisites

-In order to follow the contents of this workshop, you will need the following:
+To follow the contents of this workshop, you will need the following:

 An Oracle Cloud Infrastructure (OCI) Account.
 Although it's not explicitly required as you don't have to follow any of the steps by yourself, it's still recommended as you will be able to explore the services and use cases we mention in the workshop on OCI, while scanning through the content.